-Some people like to add some chili seasoning at the table to give it a little kick, but I prefer it plain with rice and banchan.
+Some people like to add some chili seasoning to it at the table to give it a little kick, but others prefer it plain with rice and banchan.
 In addition, many Koreans prefer to eat this with kimchi, so you might make certain you have some of that on hand when serving galbitang.

-- 2 lb English-cut beef short ribs (cut into 2 inch squares)
+- 2 lb. beef short ribs, English-cut (cut into 2-inch squares)

 - 2 scallions (sliced into 1-inch pieces)

-- Soak the ribs in a bowl of cold water for about 1-2 hours to drain the blood, changing the water a couple of times.
+- Soak the ribs in a bowl of cold water for about 1 to 2 hours to drain the blood, changing the water a couple of times.
 Longer soaking may be needed (traditionally, the ribs were soaked for 8 to 10 hours).

-- Place the ribs in a pot and cover with new water.
+- Place the ribs in a pot and cover with fresh water.

 - Bring to a boil and simmer vigorously for 5 minutes.

-- Remove ribs from pot and rinse any scum/oil off in cold water.
+- Remove ribs from pot and rinse any scum or oil off in cold water.

-- In a large pot, cover ribs with 4 cups of new water.
+- In a large pot, cover ribs with 4 cups of fresh water.

 - Bring to a boil, and then simmer over high heat for 30 minutes.

-- Add the seasoned radish and the salt and cook for an additional 10 minutes.
+- Add the seasoned radish and the salt to the soup pot and cook for an additional 10 minutes.